-Progress reports are available on Sycamore.
+Progress reports are available mid-Quarter- shared by classroom teachers, Specialists, and Interventionists.
 These are to inform parents of their child(ren)'s progress to this point.
 Parents are encouraged to maintain regular contact with their child(ren)'s teacher especially if there are problems at this time.
+Parents are also encouraged to check EDUCATE regularly for school related information, grades, and classroom newsletters.